-- 2.7 This Statement of Principles is intended to meet the Council's obligations under section 349 of the Act.
-In carrying out its' functions in relation to premises licences and temporary use notices, the Council will generally aim to permit the use of premises for gambling as long as it is considered to be: - in accordance with any relevant Codes of Practice issued by the Gambling Commission - in accordance with any Guidance issued by the Gambling Commission.
-References to the Guidance are to the Fourth Edition published in June 2012. - reasonably consistent with the licensing objectives - in accordance with this Statement of Principles.
+- 2.7 This Statement of Principles is intended to meet the council's obligations under section 349 of the Act.
+In carrying out its' functions in relation to premises licences and temporary use notices, the council will generally aim to permit the use of premises for gambling as long as it is considered to be: - in accordance with any relevant Codes of Practice issued by the Gambling Commission - in accordance with any Guidance issued by the Gambling Commission.
+All references to the guidance refer to the Gambling Commission's Guidance to Licensing Authorities, 5th Edition, (published September 2015) - reasonably consistent with the licensing objectives - in accordance with this Statement of Principles.